haumeamagma/AEM_SanRamon_Workshop/exercises/ex2/README.md

 ![Pic 2](../../images/ex2-2.png)

-## Exercise 2.2 Practice Topic Hierarchies and Wildcards using Try Me ! - Berlin Edition
+## Exercise 2.2 Practice Topic Hierarchies and Wildcards using Try Me !

 Now that we have learned about topic hierarchies and have a great tool like Try Me ! at hand.
 Let's play around with topic hierarchies.